bja43/DaO_simulation/README.md

 # DoA_simulation
-The DAG augmentation of the Onion method
+The DAG adaptation of the Onion method